Friends of the Lock & Dam

 Kjersti is the CEO of Duval Companies, related firms which provide development, design and policy solutions for public, private and nonprofit entities.
 She is a partner at Duval, where she founded and directs the Civic Studio.
 Kjersti served as the Minneapolis Planning Director from 2013-2016.
 She brings an implementation-based perspective to projects with both public and private interests, where design matters.
 Kjersti is an affiliate of the Minnesota Design Center at the University of MN, where she also serves as adjunct faculty teaching urban design.
 She serves on the Center for Transportation Studies Executive Committee, and on committees for the Minneapolis Park & Recreation Board, Meet Minneapolis, and Minneapolis Downtown Council.
 Kjersti earned a Master in Urban Planning and Master in Landscape Architecture from Harvard, and a BA in English from Hamline.
 She is married with two children and lives in downtown Minneapolis.

-D’Angelos Svenkeson serves as Vice President of THOR Development, where he leads the commercial real estate development and investment group.
-THOR has emerged as a market leader in public-private partnership, urban & river master plan development, economic development, and reconnecting divided communities.
-D'Angelos has provided meaningful leadership in these areas on behalf of THOR on the Upper Harbor Terminal redevelopment project.
-Before joining THOR Companies, D’Angelos spent time with Full Spectrum NY, Seward Redesign Inc. and the Metropolitan Council.
+D’Angelos Svenkeson is the founder and CEO of NEOO Partners Inc., a boutique real estate advisory, planning, and development service firm which helps small to medium sized clients undertaking real estate projects, enabling them to stay focused on their core business.
+Before founding NEOO Partners, D’Angelos served as the Vice President of THOR Development, where he led efforts to transform the Upper Harbor Terminal into a community amenity.
+He previously spent time with Full Spectrum NY, Seward Redesign Inc. and the Metropolitan Council.
 D’Angelos earned a Bachelor’s Degree in Planning and Community Development from St. Cloud State University and a Master’s Degree in Urban and Regional Planning from Jackson State University.

 Danielle Grant is President and CEO of AchieveMpls, the strategic non-profit partner and foundation of Minneapolis Public Schools (MPS).
 Prior to joining AchieveMpls, Danielle held several positions with MPS, including Executive Director of Educational & Cultural Services and Indian Education.
 She holds a BA in Political Science and English from Marquette University and a Master of Public Affairs from the University of MN.
 Danielle, who is Turtle Mountain Ojibwe, was named Minnesota’s Outstanding American Indian Administrator by the Minnesota Indian Education Association in 2012.
 She serves as the board chair of American Indian OIC and is a board member of the Minnesota Education Equity Partnership.
 In 2018, she joined the board of the Minneapolis Regional Chamber of Commerce.
 Danielle also serves on the Minnesota Women’s Economic Roundtable, YMCA Twin Cities’ Mission Impact Council, Phillips Indian Educators and Metropolitan Urban Indian Directors.
 She is a former board member of the Native American Community Development Institute and the Minnesota Historical Society’s Indian Advisory Committee.
 She lives in St. Louis Park with her husband.